rei/rei-cedar-docs/docs/patterns/notifications/README.md

 #### Use When

-It is important to grasp that many visual transitions are actually update notifications and should be providing contextual information to our users.
-This can be provided in the form of screen reader only text, though consider if the action without context will create any cognitive dissonance for our users.
-Additionally, as many update notifications are not associated with the action that launches them considerations towards sufficient Visual feedback are important.

 - Providing loading icons or states
 - Informing users that the application is busy
 - Incrementing results or items